What is a virtual emergency department?

 • Scabies, lice

-*Note: This list is not exhaustive.
-If you have doubts or feel you are in danger go to an ER for in-person care or call 911 for an ambulance.
+Note: This list is not complete.
+If you have doubts or feel you are in danger, go to an ER for in-person care or call 911 for an ambulance.

 When should I go to a hospital ER for in-person care?